-YouLEAD Coordinators Sarah Sandy (Ontario) and Sabrina Bonfonti (BC) teamed up to facilitate community conversations on education planning for Chimnissing, Ontario.
-This three-day trip in April 2017 put YouLEAD training and skills into practice through designing, hosting and gathering feedback from teachers, community members, youth and young children.
+YouLEAD Coordinators Sarah Sandy (Ontario) and Sabrina Bonfonti (BC) teamed up with Beausoleil First Nation (BFN) Education and the Kognaadaa Waa Niigaanzijig program, to facilitate community conversations on education planning for Chimnissing, Ontario.
+This three-day trip in April 2017 put YouLEAD training and skills into practice through the delivery of a World Cafe while supporting the design, hosting and gathering feedback from teachers, community members, youth and young children with the Education Department.

-Working closely with the Beausoleil First Nation Education Director and elementary school teachers, the YouLEAD team wanted to ask community members: How can the Chimnising’s Education Department SOAR?
+Working closely with the Beausoleil First Nations Education Director and elementary school teachers who received the Art of Hosting training supported through the Education Department and the Kognaadaa Waa Niigaanzijig Program, the BFN Education department wanted to ask community members: How can the Chimnissing’s Education Department SOAR?

 S - What are the greatest strengths currently?